LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

 If the embedded message is not visible in the web browser or an error occurs, then you should make sure that Lasso Server has been properly installed on your machine.
-See the appropriate server installation guide section for your operating system for complete instructions.
+See the appropriate installation instructions for your operating system elsewhere in this guide.

 .. _calling-lasso-cli: